trisulnsm/apps/analyzers/ip2location/README.md

 1. Download the two lua files (`compile_ip2loc.lua and tris_leveldb.lua`) used to compile this  into a LevelDB database
 2. Run the compiler and generate the two databases

-The commands would look like this
+The commands would look like this, the compilation process can take 3-4 minutes

 ````bash